gladosconn/btcaddrgen/README.md

 This is a Bitcoin Address Generator!
 You can use this tool to generate new bitcoin address offline, and import private key to your bitcoin wallet or publish your bitcoin address to other people to ask for bitcoin, That's very useful to making money right?

 * You can import the generated private key to bitcoin wallet.
-* I'm going to add signature make feature to btcaddrgen.
+* I'm going to add a feature that allows user to make signature from any file or string.
 * I'm going to make an easy to use C++ library to generate bitcoin key pair and sign/verify data file etc.

 If you like this program, please make a donation! `1GRhq4EpFqXyLpwiZRw1oYDMwNoNBzFSBw`